stride3d/stride-docs/en/diagnostics/strd003.md

-# Diagnostics Warning STRD001
+# Diagnostics Warning STRD003

-An Array must have a public/internal getter for Serialization.
+- A property must have a public/internal getter.
+- A property must be set during instantiation, then no public setter would be valid.
+- Or it must have a public setter else.

 ## Example